Yoga Trip in Nepal with Yoga Trekking and Monastery Retreat

 In any case, we recommend that you check with your bank before leaving if your card is activated abroad (not Europe) and what the limit for cash withdrawals is.

-Either you spend everything in Nepal or exchange it back in Nepal in Euros.
+Either spend it all in Nepal or exchange it back into euros in Nepal.

 Money trekking